New Zealand

 Compulsory zero-rating (GST at 0%) applies to any supply involving land between two GST-registered parties if:

-From 1 April 2024, existing GST rules for electronic marketplaces (that currently apply to remote services and low-value imported goods) will also apply to taxable accommodation, ride-sharing, and food and beverage delivery services that are provided through electronic marketplaces.
-This means that electronic marketplace operators facilitating these services via their platform will be required to collect and return GST at the standard rate of 15% when they are performed, provided, or received in New Zealand.
+From 1 April 2024, existing GST rules for electronic marketplaces (that currently apply to remote services and low-value imported goods) were extended to taxable accommodation, ride-sharing, and food and beverage delivery services that are provided through electronic marketplaces.
+This means that electronic marketplace operators facilitating these services via their platform are required to collect and return GST at the standard rate of 15% when they are performed, provided, or received in New Zealand.

 Property taxes